An ODE Method to Prove the Geometric Convergence of Adaptive Stochastic Algorithms

-We hence need to resort to a meaningful function $\potential: \Theta \to \R^+$ whose geometric convergence implies the geometric convergence of the quantities we are interested in.
-In the above example, we would like to show the geometric convergence of the distance between the generated solutions $x_{n,i}$ and the optimal solution $x^*$ in some stochastic sense, and hence $\potential$ needs to be chosen so that its geometric convergence implies the geometric convergence of the distance. \end{enumerate} We formulate a few comments on the above list: Regarding the second point, having equilibrium points on the boundary is not a critical issue.
-Previous works address such cases, e.g., \cite{Buche2001sicon}.
-Yet having multiple equilibrium points that are \emph{all connected} complicates the analysis.
-We want to prove the convergence only towards a specific equilibrium point while convergence towards the other points mean a failure of the optimization algorithm.
-Previous studies \cite{Ljung1978,Pemantle1990,Brandiere1998sicon,Fang2000ieeetac} address multiple equilibrium, however, in those studies, the objective is to show the convergence of an algorithm towards a set of equilibrium, and our setting does not fit in those analysis---as we want to converge to a single point.
-The third point of the above list is critical, especially since any neighborhood of the optimal parameter has typically uncountably many equilibrium points.
-Hence we cannot choose (for instance) the Euclidean distance to the optimal parameter as potential function $\potential$.
+We therefore introduce a function $\potential: \Theta \to \R^+$, the geometric convergence of which implies the geometric convergence of the quantities in which we are interested.
+Thus, in the above example, we would like to show the geometric convergence of the distance between the generated solutions $x_{n,i}$ and the optimal solution $x^*$ in some stochastic sense, so $\potential$ must be chosen so that its geometric convergence implies that of the distance. \end{enumerate}